 - Medications such as anti-inflammatory drugs, pain killers or blood thinners

 - Surgical removal or sclerotherapy

-Experienced cardiology providers at UPMC Susquehanna Heart & Vascular Institute offer exceptional care to treat superficial vein thrombosis in Williamsport, PA, and the surrounding areas.
+Experienced cardiology providers at UPMC Heart & Vascular Institute offer exceptional care to treat superficial vein thrombosis in Williamsport, PA, and the surrounding areas.